 As you walk into the restaurant there is a gift shop on your left if you are in need of some souvenirs.

 I stayed only for one night, but this is definitely a great location to stay.
 The city of Cascade Locks is located near many attractions inside the Columbia River National Scenic Area.
-The staff of the hotel was great and friendly.
+The staff at the hotel was great and friendly.
 Views of the river are great here, if you get a room with river view and if there is no smoke from a wildfire in the area.
 I had no issues during my stay which would affect the stay in a negative way.
 The only “negative” issue I has, was that my room was on the ground floor.
 Rooms on a higher floor have a better view and also a small balcony.

 Best Western Plus Columbia River Inn